 - Register a domain and have a VA set it up, create the content, etc.

-- Join an affiliate program such as Google Adsense, Amazon affiliates,
+- Join an affiliate program such as Amazon affiliates, Swagbucks or others.

 - Promote links for other bloggers.
-Fiver is one place where you can post an ad and make a quick $5 for each link you promote.
+Fiverr is one place where you can post an ad and make a quick $5 for each link you promote (Only do this if the links are relevant for your site and its content).

-- Host sponsored posts when advertisers contact you about doing a guest post that includes a link to their client or affiliate.
+- Host sponsored posts when advertisers contact you about doing a guest post that includes a link to their client or affiliate (Keep this to a minimum and be sure to disclose to readers when you publish a sponsored post–and again; relevant content!).

 - Build links to your other sites.
 This will increase the back-link profile of your own main websites which could influence their visibility within the search results and potential to create income.